Welcome To Berkshire Woodturners

-The monthly meetings take place on the third Wednesday of each month at the Priestwood Community Centre.
-Generally we will have either a professional turners or an experienced club turner doing a wood turning demonstration.
+The monthly meetings take place on the third Wednesday of each month at the Priestwood Community Centre starting at 7 o'clock.
+See the Location Map Generally we will have either a professional turners or an experienced club turner doing a wood turning demonstration.

-We have been lucky enough to get some of the top turners in the country along to our club evening to demonstrate how they go about woodturning.
+We have been lucky enough to get some of the top turners in the country along to our club evenings to demonstrate how they go about woodturning.

-On club evenings there will be two competitions, one for items turned based on a theme set by the BWA Committee, the second, an 'open' commetition for any item turned by the member which has not previously been entered in a BWA competition.
-Judging is done based on three skill categories: Beginner, Advanced and Masters
+On club evenings there will be two competitions, one for items turned based on a theme set by the BWA Committee, the second, an 'open' competition for any item turned by the member which has not previously been entered in a BWA competition.
+Judging is done based on three skill categories: Beginner, Advanced and Masters.